harleyzhang1030/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

         ![](./image/RDP_ClientUserGuide/media/image3.png)Important

         The steps that follow are required for the MS-RDPEUSB Test Cases only.
-If you are not planning to run these Test Cases, skip step 10.
+If you are not planning to run these Test Cases, skip steps 11, 12.

   11. Navigate to the directory below: